JackDilger/spins-and-needles-ms4/testing.md

 ***

 My automated testing skills are very much still in development themselves.
-Due to this I decided to focus more so on robust manual testing of the site which covers all bases.
+Due to this I decided to focus more so on robust manual testing of the site which covers all basis.
 I carried out some automated testing, however this is something I intend to explore further in the sites future development given more time.

 Here are the automated tests I ran; each test checks the view is rendering the correct template.
 These tests have been evidenced through each of their commit messages linked below: